Pediatric Physical Therapy Treatments For Children With Down Syndrome

 Other commonalities between people born with Down syndrome are:

-These commonalities can be difficult to recognize early on at birth, and often become more traceable later on in the child’s development.
+These commonalities can be difficult to recognize early on at birth.

 What Does A Down Syndrome Pregnancy Feel Like?